Difference between dome vs. flat ports for underwater images

 For additional information explore other entries on our website on this subject.

 Dome vs. Flat Glass Ports - General

-Flat lenses are inexpensive, smaller, and lighter than dome ports, and they work well underwater, just as they do above water.
-But light travels differently in water.
-Underwater housings offer different solutions for underwater photography, and dome lenses are a great solution to accommodate the property differences between those mediums.
+Flat lenses are comparitively inexpensive, smaller, and lighter than dome ports, and they work well underwater, just as they do above water.
+But they have physical limitations underwater, and those limitations are exacerbated when trying to capture split level (over/under) shots.
 Outex is one of the only manufacturers offering glass ports (not plastic or acrylic), which is optically superior in both conditions.
-Both flat and dome Outex lenses are made of imported, professional-grade glass.
+Both flat and dome Outex lenses are made of American or European professional-grade glass.
 And as most of the Outex underwater photography system, our lenses, both flat and domes, are modular and compatible with all of the housings/covers, and accessories.